jgmalcolm/jgmalcolm.github.io/_drafts/medschool-strategy.md

-# Not Studying
+# When studying

-- Sleep.
-Decrease stress and let your brain process the info you've fed it.
-- Exercise.
-Decrease stress, release energy.
+- **Control your environment, or it will control you.** If there's something distracting, get rid of it.
+If you are at a coffee shop distracted by someone nearby, move your table or move to a different area.
+If you're attention keeps drifting to something outside the window, draw the shades or move locations.
+If you keep getting the impulse to check the news, [block the website][focus].
+Move to a high traffic location where fellow students can see over your shoulder that you're goofing off.
+Erect whatever barriers are necessary to make studying the easy road.
+- **Unload distractions.** If you realize you need to do laundry, don't.
+  Instead, write that on a piece of paper for something to do during your upcoming break.
+Anything that is on your mind that's not about studying, simply write it on this list to think about later.
+The simple act of writing something down and pushing that aside helps me de-clutter my mind.
+  When a distracting urge rises up, learn to say "No" to yourself.
+- **Be disciplined about short breaks.** Many times my 15min break would easily stretch to 30, 45min.
+Set a timer to kick you back in to gear when the time comes.
-- Your breaks should revive you.
-While studying, make a list of what you are looking forward to doing during your next break.
+- **Use your breaks to re-energize.** While studying, make a list of what you are looking forward to doing during your next break.
 Plan fun things to look forward to.

-- Your breaks should be short.
-Many times my 15min break would easily stretch to 30, 45min.
-Set a timer to kick you back in to gear when the time comes.
+  [focus]: {% post_url 2014-05-07-top-students %}#focus

+# When Not Studying

+- **Sleep.**  Decrease stress and let your brain process the info you've fed it.
+- **Exercise.** Decrease stress, release energy.

 {% include gallery.html %}